-The vaccine will be administered in waves depending on your occupation and risk of complications if you were to develop COVID-19.
-The general order of vaccination will proceed as follows according to Ohio Department of Health (ODH) and Center for Disease Control & Prevention (CDC) guidelines:
+The vaccine has been administered in waves depending on your occupation and risk of complications if you were to develop COVID-19.
+The general order of vaccination has been proceeding as follows according to Ohio Department of Health (ODH) and Center for Disease Control & Prevention (CDC) guidelines.

 WHO SHOULD NOT RECEIVE THE VACCINE?

 If you have had a severe allergic reaction (anaphylaxis) or an immediate allergic reaction (within 4 hours), even if not severe, to any ingredient in a mRNA COVID-19 vaccine, you should not get a mRNA COVID-19 vaccine.

 Those who experience immediate reaction to the first vaccine or to polyethylene glycol (PEG)/polysorbate should not receive vaccination until cleared by allergist or in a setting with immediate care available.
 For a full list of ingredients, see Moderna’s COVID-19 Vaccine Fact Sheet for Recipients and Caregivers Pfizer-BioNTech COVID-19 Vaccine Fact Sheet for Recipients and Caregivers and Janssen COVID-19 Vaccine Fact Sheet for Recipients and Caregivers.